MoonriseSoftwareCalifornia/Cosmos.Cms/README.md

 Now it is an open-source project.

+## Get Started with Cosmos

+In under 15 minutes you can create a Cosmos website in Azure and you can explore the capabilities of Cosmos.
+Here are the steps to get started:

+* Install Cosmos
+* Choose a Layout
+* Create a home page

+## Create Content

+You have three ways to create content:

+* Use the built-in WYSIWYG Editor (best for non-technical folks)
+* Use the built-in Code Editor
+* Use your own IDE, such as Visual Studio Code on your Desktop, with Node.js and npm.

+## Upload Assets

+* Use the file manager

 ### Status

 * Cosmos CMS began as a project within the [State of California's](https://www.ca.gov/) [California Department of Technology](https://cdt.ca.gov/), Office of Enterprise Technology from 2019 through 2021 and was built as a collaboration between it's DevOps and software engineering teams.